mrosset/nomad-3rdparty/README.md

 4. `make install`

 If successful it should write the ggolf, emacsy, and shroud binaries to ~/local (ex: /home/user/local/lib/libemacsy.so.0).
 You can now switch to the nomad source dir and compile.

+## Uninstalling

+Run `make uninstall` from the nomad-3rdparty build dir.